BY KATE GUSTAFSON

-Kenora, Ont. — Early Saturday morning, a float plane landed on Lake of the Woods, carrying the Stanley Cup, where my friend Mike Richards of the Los Angeles Kings, was born and still spends his summers.
+KENORA, Ont. — Early Saturday morning, August 18, 2012, a float plane landed on Lake of the Woods carrying the Stanley Cup.
+It was en route to my friend, Mike Richards, then with the Los Angeles Kings.
 The plane couldn’t dock at Mike’s place due to a reef, so he put in a small favour to a neighbour and asked to have the Cup dropped off a few docks over.
 They didn’t seem to mind — just another day at the lake.

-The journey for the Stanley Cup to make its way to Mike’s hands has taken 27 years; it’s taken 105 years for the Cup to make its way back to Kenora.
+The journey for the Stanley Cup to make its way to Mike’s hands had taken 27 years; it’d taken 105 years for the Cup to make its way back to Kenora.
 The northwestern Ontario town is still the smallest Canadian city (pop.
 15,300) to have won the Stanley Cup.

-Mike compared Friday night waiting for the Stanley Cup to Christmas Eve.
-Mike says he didn’t grow up dreaming about what he would do with the Cup when he brought it home; he dreamt about the moment on the ice when you get to hoist it for the first time.
+Mike compared the Friday night waiting for the Stanley Cup to Christmas Eve.
+He said he didn’t grow up dreaming about what he would do with the Cup when he brought it home; he dreamt about the moment on the ice when you get to hoist it for the first time.

 The Cup spent the afternoon on Mike’s boathouse.
-My brother and local fisherman, Ben Gustafson, caught two small-mouth bass for the occasion.
-The Cup went for a standup paddleboard trip (sporting a life jacket) and numerous boat rides, which is fitting considering Mike is an avid angler and outdoorsman.
+It went for a standup paddleboard trip (sporting a life jacket) and numerous boat rides, which is fitting considering Mike is an avid angler and outdoorsman.

 Following a family dinner, the Cup and crew boarded the M.S.
 Kenora for a tour of Lake of the Woods.
-The lake provided a stunning backdrop for the boat cruise that included former local hockey coaches, friends, neighbours, and family.
-A life-size Stanley Cup cake from a local bakery also took the ride.
-A lucky few drank from and hoisted the Cup with Mike.
-To say the least, it was a generous and inclusive way for Mike to share this moment with so many people who have played a part in his life and speaks largely to the type of friend he is.
+The lake provided a stunning backdrop for the boat cruise that included former local hockey coaches, friends, neighbours and family.
+A lucky few drank from and hoisted the Cup along with Mike himself.